 Multiple Day Pass: 3-night passes available

 The String Cheese Incident will be performing LIVE on the Outdoor Stage at Salvage Station for an incredible three-night run (Thursday, May 4th, Friday, May 5th and Saturday, May 6th)!
 Doors open at 5:30pm and the music starts at 6:30pm.
-All tickets are General Admission and these shows are for ages 12+ only (no exceptions).
+All tickets are General Admission and these shows are all-ages with kids under 7 free.

 Root Down will be serving their delicious twist on Southern Soul food PLUS we will have additional food trucks on-site for the duration of the show.
 And, of course, we will have MULTIPLE full bars open for you to enjoy!

 CDC guidelines + band requirements + our venue policies are subject to change at any time, so please keep your eyes on https://salvagestation.com/covid-policy/ for updates.
 We do not issue refunds based on our Covid-19 policies and reserve the right to change them at any time.